-Although in a small group of patients there was agreement between the PET and sample-based dose estimates, most showed greater variation.
+We found no significant statistical correlation between CSF sample-based and PET-based estimates.
+Overall, the radiation dose estimates from 124I CSF sample data was much greater than from the PET data: 2.36 versus 0.63 cGy/MBq, a ratio of 3.74.
+While in a small group of patients there was agreement between the PET and sample-based dose estimates, the majority showed greater variation.
 Therefore, dosimetry estimates based on Ommaya samples were found to be less reliable than image-based methods.
-This is further underscored by the statistical analysis comparing the pretherapy 124I-omburtamab CSF sample data and the posttherapy 131Iomburtamab CSF data, for which no significant correlation was found (Fig. 3C).
-Additionally, whereas differences in the clearance time and dosimetry noted for pretherapy versus posttherapy estimates could in part reflect the differing mass amounts of antibody administered, the lack of significant bias does not support this possibility.
+This is further underscored by the statistical analysis comparing the pre-therapy 124I-Omburtamab CSF sample data versus post-therapy 131I-Omburtamab CSF data, where no significant correlation was found (Fig. 3C).
+Additionally, while differences in the clearance time and dosimetry noted for pre-therapy versus post-therapy estimates could in part reflect the differing mass amounts of antibody administered, the lack of significant bias does not support this.

 The limitations of this study include the comparison of CSF sampling data, which is affected by the technique of sampling (i.e., from the same port into which the radiolabeled antibody was injected).
-This is a limitation, especially in children, for whom a separate CSF draw from lumbar puncture at each time point is impractical.
+This is a limitation, especially in children, where a separate CSF draw from lumbar puncture at each time point is impractical.
 Noninvasive imaging methods are therefore preferred.
 A general practical limitation to 124I imaging is the expense.
-An alternative approach may be to use dose estimates based on serial γ -camera scans and SPECT imaging with 131I-omburtamab, though quantitation of single-photon activity remains less reliable in routine clinical practice than that of positron-emitting radionuclides.
+An alternative approach may be to use dose estimates based on serial gamma camera scans and SPECT imaging with 131I-Omburtamab, though quantitation of single-photon activity remains less reliable in routine clinical practice than that of positron-emitting radionuclides.